-What is the Civil Service Retirement Fund?
+What is the Civil Service Retirement and Disability Fund?

-It is the accumulation of money held in trust by the U.S.

-Treasury for the purpose of paying annuity, refunds, or death benefits.
+It is the accumulation of money held in trust by the U.S. Treasury for the purpose of paying annuities, refunds, or death benefits.

 How is the money invested?

 It is invested by the U.S. Treasury in government securities.